chenlongwhu/PC2-PU/README.md

 ## Related Repositories
 The original code framework is rendered from ["PUGAN_pytorch"](https://github.com/UncleMEDM/PUGAN-pytorch).
 It is developed by [Haolin Liu](https://github.com/UncleMEDM) at The Chinese University of HongKong.

-The original code of emd is rendered from ["PyTorchEMD"](https://github.com/daerduoCarey/PyTorchEMD).
-It is developed by [Kaichun Mo](http://www.cs.stanford.edu/~kaichun) at Stanford University.
+The original code of emd is rendered from ["MSN"](https://github.com/Colin97/MSN-Point-Cloud-Completion).
+It is developed by [Liu Minghua](http://cseweb.ucsd.edu/~mil070/) at The University of California, San Diego.

+The original code of chamfer3D is rendered from ["chamferDistancePytorch"](https://github.com/ThibaultGROUEIX/ChamferDistancePytorch/tree/master/chamfer3D).
+It is developed by [ThibaultGROUEIX](http://imagine.enpc.fr/~groueixt).

 The original code of helper is rendered from ["Self-supervised Sparse-to-Dense:  Self-supervised Depth Completion from LiDAR and Monocular Camera"](https://github.com/fangchangma/self-supervised-depth-completion).
 It is developed by [Fangchang Ma](http://www.mit.edu/~fcma/), Guilherme Venturelli Cavalheiro, and [Sertac Karaman](http://karaman.mit.edu/) at MIT.